CoderKee/TikTokTechJam2025/README.md

 ---

+## ML Model Training

+After generating labeled data through both rule-based checks and LLM-assisted labeling, we trained a **DeBERTa-based sequence classification model** to automatically classify reviews into four categories: Advertisement, Irrelevant Content, Rant without visiting, and None.

-## Data Preprocessing
+### Data Preprocessing

 - Text converted to lowercase
 - Lemmatization (grouping together the inflected forms of a word)
 - Punctuation removal
 - Stop word removal (little semantic value)

----

-## ML Model Training

-After generating labeled data through both rule-based checks and LLM-assisted labeling, we trained a **DeBERTa-based sequence classification model** to automatically classify reviews into four categories: Advertisement, Irrelevant Content, Rant without visiting, and None.
+- The resultant texts are henceforth used as **text_clean**.

 ### Dataset Preparation
 - Used the labeled dataset (`GPT-labels`) with **text_clean** as input.